wp-plugins/3d-slider-slicebox/readme.txt

 * excerpt words limitation
 * reponsive(auto compatible in all devices)

-Note: if anyone wants any more features kind add a topic in support.
+Note: if anyone wants any more features kindly add a topic in support.

 == Installation and usage ==